Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Targeted model calibration to adjust system stability

 \item[2.]
 Fit a vector-autoregressive model (VAR(1) model) of the form

-to the data from step 1.
-Since the equilibrium is stable, all eigenvalues of $\bar A$ should be smaller than one and the stability of the system is characterized by the largest eigenvalue $\lambda_{max}$.
+to the data from step 1, including uncertainty ranges (see Appendix \ref{sec: step2_VARmodel} for theoretical context on this approach), where $\vec \nu$ is a constant baseline state, the square matrix $A$ contains constant parameters of the auto-regressive model, and $\vec \varepsilon_t^{fixed}$ are the residuals of the fit (resulting both from the imposed noise and the potential model error).
+Since the equilibrium is stable, all eigenvalues of $A$ should be smaller than one and the stability of the system is characterized by the largest eigenvalue $\lambda_{max}$.

 \item[3.]
 Vary the parameter values.
-To this end we use univariate autoregressive (AR(1)) processes of the form
+To this end, we use univariate autoregressive (AR(1)) processes of the form

 to generate a time series for each parameter $p_i$, fluctuating around $p_{i,init}$, where $(\vec w_{i,t})$ describes white noise with $w_{i,t} \sim \mathcal N(0,1)$.
-Here we choose $\lambda_{max} \leq \lambda_p < 1$ such that the parameters vary on a time scale slower than the timescale of the system.
+Here, we choose the persistence parameter of the AR(1) process, $\lambda_p$, such that $\lambda_p \leq \lambda_{max}$.
+In this way, the parameters vary on a timescale that is longer than the timescale of the system, expressed as the slowest mode of the observable dynamics.
 This is necessary in order to record the response of the system to the parameter changes.
-In Sect.
-"Application to two example systems" we discuss how to choose appropriate noise amplitudes $\sigma_i$.
+We set the scalar $\lambda_p$ to $\lambda_{max}$ plus two standard deviations from $\lambda_{max}$ to ensure this condition.
+In Appendix \ref{sec: step3_noiseamplitudes}, we discuss how to find appropriate noise amplitudes $\sigma_i$ and in Sect. \ref{sec: application} we discuss how we implemented the method based on the model at hand.

 \item[4.]
 Further integrate the system, forcing it with the time-dependent parameter values: